hernantru943/LR_PROJECT/README.md

 I'll start by scraping the data from Box Office Mojo website by using BeautifulSoup method.
 Then, will clean and analyze the data on the EDA by using Pandas package.
 After building a basic Linear Regression model, I am planning to apply some feature engineering methods to improve my model by evaluating the R^.

 Are you planning in advance to need or use additional tools beyond those required?
-Initially not, but I might consider using other Web Scraping methods besides Beautiful Soup to scrape additional data from other websites if I need to include other features in my model.
+Initially not, but I might consider using other Web Scraping methods besides Beautiful Soup (such as Selenium) to scrape additional data from other websites if I need to include other features in my model that are not available in Box Office Mojo.